rcky844/knowledge-handbook/Biology/Immunology/Body defence mechanisms/Antigens.md

-**Antigens** are usually proteins that are present on surfaces of all cells.
-They are unique to the cell possessing them and act as markers for cell recognition.
+**Antigens** are <u>proteins</u> present on surfaces of all cells.
+- They are unique to the cell possessing them and act as <u>markers for cell recognition</u>.

-The immune system can distinguish its own antigens ('self') from foreign ones ('non-self'), and act on cells with foreign antigens by trigger an immune response.
+- The immune system can <u>distinguish between its own ('self') and foreign ('non-self') antigens</u>.
+It acts on cells with foreign antigens by triggering an immune response.